creativecreature/sturdyc/README.md

 2024/05/09 13:22:04 Fetching value for key: key
 ```

-This is a bit tricky because this is actually the functionality we want.
+This is a bit tricky because how you determine if a record has been deleted is
+going to vary based on your data source.
+It could be a status code, zero value,
+empty list, specific error message, etc. There is no way for the cache to
+figure this out implicitly.

+It couldn't simply delete a record every time it receives an error.
 If an
 upstream system goes down, we want to be able to serve stale data for the
 duration of the TTL, while reducing the frequency of our refreshes to make it
-easier for the system to recover.
+easier for them to recover.

-How you determine if a record has been deleted is going to vary based on your
-data source too.
-It could be a status code, zero value, empty list, specific
-error message, etc. There is no way for the cache to figure this out
-implicitly.

 Therefore, if a record is deleted, we'll have to explicitly inform the cache
 about it by returning a custom error: